plysytsya/template-mailer/README.md

 The default email encryption is TLS.
 An SSL option is not yet provided and will be part of a future release.

 ### Missing data
-If you don't provide enough data to populate all variables in the template the render_template method will throw an error:
+The render_template method will throw an error if you don't provide enough data to populate all template-variables:

     >>> from template_mailer import render_template
     >>> template = "<html> foo: {{ variable }} ham: {{ second_variable }} </html>"